Superintendent’s PRISM Award Will Recognize Students and Staff

 Hillsborough County Public Schools (HCPS) is committed to providing students and families a quality education that Prepares Students for Life.
 The School Board has identified five core values that guide students and staff to achieving this goal: being proactive, serving in a relational way, having integrity, prioritizing safety and leading with motivation.

 In order to highlight the members of our school community who are demonstrating these values in their daily lives and interactions with others, Superintendent Jeff Eakins has created the PRISM Award.
-This recognition will be presented to students, staff or community/business partners on a monthly basis.
+This recognition will be presented to students, staff or community/business partners on a quarterly basis.

 There are two ways to be considered for a PRISM Award: